 The State of the Union

-When it comes to where to stay in Washington DC, look no further than the hotel deals offered here on Travelocity.
+When it comes to where to stay in DC, look no further than the Washington DC hotel deals offered here on Travelocity.
 Whether you prefer to be in close proximity to the abundance of museums near the National Mall or stationed near U Street Corridor to appreciate some of the best live music in the country, you’ll find the accommodation that leaves you with a sense of wonder right here.
+If you want to save even more money, consider a Washington DC vacation package and bundle your flight and hotel.
 And when an idea strikes you while touring DC, don’t hesitate to write it down—flashes of inspiration need to be documented and remembered—much like your memories of Washington DC.

 When planning a trip to the nation’s capital, deciding where to stay is almost as important as figuring out what to do.
 If you are looking to remain in Washington, D.C. proper, there are a few neighborhoods to consider.

 - The iconic Dupont Circle offers cosmopolitan options for dining, nightlife, and museums.

 - For something a little trendier, Penn Quarter is perfect.